urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 aic_results
 ```

-It appears that the temporal model best explaines our data!
+It appears that the temporal model best explains our data!
 Normally, we would only continue to examine and plot our best fit model, m3, but for training, we will walk through all the models.

 #### Model averaging
 It is possible to model average if AIC values are similar, however we recommend using this method with caution.

 That is because 1) it is very difficult to make model predictions (even though many people do) because it does not use the identity link (i.e., it is not a linear model) and 2) there may be a lot of uninformative parameters in your most competitive models.
-Some papers that go more in depth on this incude:
+Some papers that go more in depth on this include:
 * Cade, B. S. (2015).
 Model averaging and muddled multimodel inferences.
 Ecology, 96(9), 2370-2382.
 * Arnold, T. W. (2010).
 Uninformative parameters and model selection using Akaike's Information Criterion.
 The Journal of Wildlife Management, 74(6), 1175-1178.